tun67213/DataStructuresRevision/README.md

         the array a with values from this Collection
     Functionality:
         Returns an array containing all of the elements in this collection; the runtime type of the returned array is that of the specified array.

+### List.java extends Collection<E>

+#### Functions

+##### boolean add(E e)
+    Variables:
+        E e:
+            the value to add to the end of this List
+    Throws:
+        NullPointerException() if no value is provided
+    Returns:
+        true if the value is successfully added
+    Functionality:
+        Appends the specified element to the end of this list.
+##### void add(int index, E element)
+    Variables:
+        int index:
+            the location at which to add the element
+        E element:
+            the value to add to the specified location in this List
+    Throws:
+        NullPointerException() if no element is provided or the provided element is 'null' IndexOutOfBoundsException() if the provided index is out of bounds
+    Functionality:
+        If no element is provided or the provided element is null, the function throws a NullPointerException().
+        If the provided index is out of bounds, the function throws an IndexOutOfBoundsException().
+        Otherwise, the function allocates space for the value added and then inserts the value at the specified index.
+##### boolean addAll(Collection<? extends E> c)
+    Variables:
+        Collection<? extends E> c:
+            Collection of values to add to the end of this List in the order returned by the Collection's iterator
+    Throws:
+        NullPointerException() if no Collection is provided or any value in the Collection is null
+    Returns:
+        False if a Collection was provided, but was empty.
+True if all values were added successfully
+    Functionality:
+        If no Collection is provided or the provided Collection contains null values, the function will throw a NullPointerException().
+        Otherwise, it will add the values, in the order returned by its iterator, to the end of this List.
+##### boolean addAll(int index, Collection<? extends E> c)
+    Variables:
+        int index:
+            the location at which to start adding values from the provided Collection Collection<? extends E> c:
+            Collection of values to add to this List, starting at the provided index
+    Throws:
+        NullPointerException() if no Collection is provided or any value in the provided Collection is null IndexOutOfBoundsException() if the provided index is out of bounds
+    Returns:
+        True if this List went through changes
+        False otherwise
+    Functionality:
+        If no Collection is provided, the provided Collection variable is null, or the values in the Collection are null, the function throws a NullPointerException().
+        If, on the other hand, the provided index is out of bounds, the function throws an IndexOutOfBoundsException().
+##### void clear()
+    Functionality:
+        Removes all the elements from this list.
+##### boolean contains(Object o)
+    Variables:
+        Object o:
+            the value to find the existence of in this List
+    Throws:
+        NullPointerException() if no Object is provided
+    Returns:
+        False if the provided Object is null or not found True if the Object is found
+##### boolean containsAll(Collection<?> c)
+    Variables:
+        Collection<?> c:
+            Collection of values to find the existence of in this List
+    Throws:
+        NullPointerException() if no Collection is provided
+    Returns:
+        False if the provided Object in the Collection is null or not found True if all the Objects are found
+##### boolean equals(Object o)
+    Variables:
+        Object o:
+            The Object to compare with this List for equality
+    Throws:
+        NullPointerException() if no Object is provided
+        ClassCastException() if the provided Object is not of type List<E> or of type subList<E>
+    Returns:
+        True if all values in this List match, False otherwise
+##### E get(int index)
+    Variables:
+        int index:
+            the location at which to retrieve a value from
+    Throws:
+        IndexOutOfBoundsException() if the provided index is out of bounds
+    Returns:
+        the value at the specified index, if the provided index is valid
+##### int hashCode()
+    Returns:
+        the hash code value for this list
+##### int indexOf(Object o)
+    Variables:
+        Object o:
+            the Object to find the location of the first occurrence of in this List
+    Throws:
+        NullPointerException() if no Object is provided
+    Returns:
+        the location of the first occurrence of the provided Object
+##### boolean isEmpty()
+    Returns:
+        true if this list contains no elements, false otherwise
+##### Iterator<E> iterator()
+    Returns:
+        an iterator over the elements in this list in proper sequence
+##### int lastIndexOf(Object o)
+    Variables:
+        Object o:
+            the Object to find the location of the last occurrence of in this List
+    Throws:
+        NullPointerException() if no Object is provided
+    Returns:
+        the location of the last occurrence of the provided Object
+##### ListIterator<E> listIterator()
+    Returns:
+        a list iterator over the elements in this list
+##### ListIterator<E> listIterator(int index)
+    Variables:
+        int index:
+            the location at which to start this ListIterator from
+    Throws:
+        IndexOutOfBoundsException() if the provided index is out of bounds
+    Returns:
+        a list iterator over the elements in this list, starting at the provided index
+##### E remove(int index)
+    Variables:
+        int index:
+            the location at which to remove a value from this List
+    Throws:
+        IndexOutOfBoundsException() if the provided index is out of bounds
+    Returns:
+        the value previously at the provided index
+    Functionality:
+        If the provided index is out of bounds, the function throws an IndexOutOfBoundsException().
+        Otherwise, it will do the following:
+            1) Navigate to the value at the provided index.
+            2) Save that to a variable.
+            3) Then, proceed to removing based on the data structure that is implementing this.
+##### boolean removeAll(Collection<?> c)
+    Variables:
+        Collection<?> c:
+            Collection of values to remove if found
+    Throws:
+        NullPointerException() if no Collection is provided
+    Returns:
+        True if this List has been modified
+        False otherwise
+    Functionality:
+        If no Collection is provided or the provided variable is 'null', the function throws a NullPointerException().
+        If an empty Collection is provided, the function returns false immediately.
+        If a value in the provided Collection is contained in this List, the function goes ahead and removes it.
+        Eventually, once it has iterated through the whole list, if it has modified the list, it will return true.
+Otherwise, it will return false.
+##### boolean retainAll(Collection<?> c)
+    Variables:
+        Collection<?> c:
+            Collection of values to keep if found
+    Throws:
+        NullPointerException() if no Collection is provided
+    Returns:
+        True if this List has been modified
+        False otherwise
+    Functionality:
+        If no Collection is provide  or the provided variable is 'null', the function throws a NullPointerException().
+        If an empty Collection is provided, the function resets this List to default and returns true immediately.
+        If a value in the List is not contained in the provided Collection, the function removes it from this List.
+        Eventually, the function will return true if this List has been modified, false otherwise.
+##### E set(int index, E element)
+    Variables:
+        int index:
+            the location at which to swap a value
+        E element:
+            the value to swap the existing element with
+    Throws:
+        NullPointerException() if no value is provided
+        IndexOutOfBoundsException() if the provided index is out of bounds
+    Returns:
+        the value previously at the provided index
+    Functionality:
+        If no element is provided or the provided element is 'null', the function throws a NullPointerException().
+        If an index is provided, but is out of bounds, the function throws an IndexOutOfBoundsException().
+        Otherwise, the function does the following:
+            1) Uses a variable to save the value currently at the specified index.
+            2) Replaces the value at the specified index with the provided value.
+            3) Returns the old value to the user
+##### int size()
+    Returns:
+        the number of elements in this List
+##### List<E> subList(int fromIndex, int toIndex)
+    Variables:
+        int fromIndex:
+            the starting index to create this List from (inclusive) int toIndex:
+            the endingindex to create this List until (exclusive)
+    Throws:
+        IndexOutOfBoundsException() if any of the provided indices are out of bounds IllegalArgumentException() if fromIndex is greater than toIndex
+    Returns:
+        a subList containing values between the provided indices
+##### Object[] toArray()
+    Returns:
+        an array containing all the elements in this list in proper sequence
+##### <T> T[] toArray(T[] a)
+    Variables:
+        T[] a:
+            Array into which to copy values from this List that are of type T[]
+    Throws:
+        NullPointerException() if no array is provided
+    Returns:
+        the provided array overridden with values from this List
+##### String toString()
+    Returns:
+        a String representation of this List that is readable by the user